foomo/petze/README.md

 ## SMTP Integration

-You can now get notification by Mail!
+You can now get notifications by Mail!

 A summary email with all errors for a service will be generated, in case a check failed.

 Add the following to your petze.yml: